 Bert was President of the Club and set up several Cross-Country group outings during the early years.
 An innovative approach involved getting permission from Bear Valley Ski Area for members to wear cross-country skis on the lift for a one way ride to the top without a trail pass.

-The Ski Club truly appreciates the outstanding contributions and long term support of Bert and Pat MacDonald. (a new photo will be taken at this year’s dance as last year’s was not usable)
+The Ski Club truly appreciates the outstanding contributions and long term support of Bert and Pat MacDonald.

 The 2018 Betty Ann Prescott Award was presented to Ric Havens and Vicki Bohan.
-This year’s choice was met with overwhelming enthusiasm by the Ski Club members in attendance at the 2018 Dinner Dance held on January 21st, 2018.
+This year’s choice was met with overwhelming enthusiasm by the Ski Club members in attendance at the Winter Dinner Dance held on January 21st, 2018.
 Ric and Vicki have been members of the Ski Club since retiring as Bear Valley Race Team parents.
 Ric held the position at Treasurer for a 7 year period during which he was able to turn a sow’s ear into silk purse by managing the budget with lower income due to the cancellation of several ski sales and higher than normal expenditures.
 Due to his diligent financial management the club sailed along as smoothly as ever.